YiwenMao/d4pdf-front-detection-model-analysis/README.md

 ## Typical workflow

-A typical analysis workflow is:
+A typical workflow is:

-1. Calculate ERA5-based predictors for XGBoost using `XGBoost_predictors.py`
+1. Prepare ERA5-based predictors for XGBoost using `XGBoost_predictors.py`
-2. Develop and evaluate the U-Net model using:
+2. Develop the frontal-location model using `develop_model1_unet.py`
-   - `develop_model1_unet.py`
-   - `evaluate_unet.py`
-   - `evaluate_unet_additional.py`
+3. Evaluate the U-Net model using `evaluate_unet.py` and `evaluate_unet_additional.py`
-3. Develop and evaluate the XGBoost model using:
+4. Develop and evaluate the Baiu-day classifier using `develop_evaluate_model2_xgboost.py`
-   - `develop_evaluate_model2_xgboost.py`
-4. Apply the trained models to d4PDF simulations using:
+5. Apply the trained models to d4PDF simulations using `apply_model1.py` and `apply_model2.py`
-   - `apply_model1.py`
-   - `apply_model2.py`
-5. Generate temporal-spatial frontal datasets using:
+6. Build temporal-spatial front datasets using `HPB_get_monFt.py`
-   - `HPB_get_monFt.py`
-6. Perform bootstrap and climate-change analyses using:
+7. Perform bootstrap and climate-change analyses using the bootstrap and `HPBvsHFB_*` scripts
-   - `bootstrap_HPB_bft_rfreq.py`
-   - `bootstrap_HFB_bft_rfreq.py`
-   - `bstrp_compare.py`
-   - `HPBvsHFB_temporal.py`
-   - `HPBvsHFB_mm_space.py`
-   - `HPBvsHFB_mm_harmonic_anom.py`
-   - `HPBvsHFB_ind_anom.py`
-   - `HPBvsHFB_ind_harmonic.py`
-   - `HPBvsHFB_indm_space_month.py`
-   - `HPBvsHFB_indm_space.py`
-7. Produce manuscript figures using the plotting scripts.
+8. Generate manuscript figures using the corresponding plotting scripts

 ## Data requirements

-These scripts depend on external datasets and intermediate files, including model output and reanalysis-derived products.
-Depending on the script, required inputs may include:
+The scripts depend on external datasets and intermediate files, which may include:

 - d4PDF GCM outputs
-- ERA5-derived predictors
+- ERA5-based predictors
 - trained machine-learning model files
-- intermediate MATLAB or NetCDF files
+- MATLAB intermediate files
+- NetCDF analysis products
-- bootstrap outputs and derived analysis products
+- derived bootstrap outputs

-Because some data files may be too large or subject to separate archive policies, they may not be included directly in this repository.
-Please refer to the manuscript and associated archived datasets for access details or request them directly from the authors via email
+These data may not all be included in this repository.
+Users should refer to the manuscript data/software availability statements and associated archived datasets for access details.

 ## Software requirements

-This repository contains Python scripts.

-Typical scientific Python dependencies may include:
+This project uses Python and scientific Python libraries.
+Depending on the workflow stage, required packages may include:

 - numpy
 - pandas
 - scipy
+- xarray
 - matplotlib

-Machine-learning scripts may additionally require packages used for:
+Additional machine-learning dependencies may be required for:
 - tensorflow
 - keras
 - xgboost